Gilbert Chagoury: Philanthropy

-He is a key benefactor for St. Jude Children's Research Hospital in Memphis, Tennessee, and his private contributions have improved health care and public infrastructure of Miziara, Northern Lebanon, home to both his and his wife's family.
+He is a key benefactor for St. Jude Children's Research Hospital in Memphis, Tennessee, and he and his wife were named by the hospital as their Man of the Year in 1990 and Woman of the Year in 1988.
 He serves on the board of the Lebanese American University where he provided a donation of $10 million to fund the Gilbert and Rose-Marie Chagoury School of Medicine and $3.5 million for the construction of the Alice Ramez Chagoury School of Nursing.

 The Louvre's Gilbert et Rose Marie Chagoury Gallery is named for them, housing a permanent exhibit including French works donated by the Chagourys.
 He has donated in excess of $340,000 for the renovations of the Church of Our Lady of Lebanon in Paris, France.
 He has also donated US$10,000 to the Beverly Hills 9/11 Memorial Garden in Beverly Hills, California.

 Personal life

 He has been married since 1969 to Rose Marie Chamchoum.
 They have four children.